wvankoppen/Knowledge/Presentations/Stage management.md

 So if you have a TeachersModule and CoursesModule, in which all components are placed, it will be difficult to leverage NgRx.

-Ask: No surprises at this point, right?

-## Which state is needed where

-State for Students, Courses

-- /courses (all courses)
-- /students (all students)
-- /students/1 (current student)
-- /students/1/courses (course subset)

-It's possible to create a CoursesState module and reuse it for student courses, but note it also reuses the actual course state!
-Consider a separate StudentCoursesStateModule
-Ask yourself: Do sibling/child modules need this state?
- If yes, create a separate state module.

-Cross-cutting concerns: Showing/hiding panels/dialogs/isOnline state

-What NOT to store:
-State that cannot respect the principles, e.g.:
-- mutual state (Leaflet instance)
-  Nuance: technically you can, by configuration, but you should not use it
-- or short-lived and small-scoped state

-## Module-owned state:
-Use state scope to identify state modules
-- If your state is mutable, check whether you can make it immutable (for Store).
-If it cannot, eg leaflet, that's fine.
+Outcome: A hierarchical, modular separation of your view components

+## Think about state ownership and lifespan: Module or component?
+- For component-owned state, consider NgRx ComponentStore (or an Angular service, declare in ElementInjector)
-- For immutable state, use a Service.
+- For module-owned state, separate in state modules (imp!) for the app hierarchy (or use standalone API )
-- If you need cyclic data, create it in a selector or pipe

-If the specific teacher page shows all its courses, it does not automatically mean teacher and courses should be part of the same state module.
-Split up state modules when in doubt!
+- Separation enables Lazy loading:

   - TeachersStateModule
     - TeacherStateModule
-  - CoursesStateModule

-AppStateModule: Implement Cross-cutting concerns here: Showing/Hiding Panels/Dialogs, Online/Offline behavior,
+## Think about state scope

 State modules can use parents and if imported siblings State modules cannot use their children (and you should not want to).
 If you want, use router to navigate!

-E.g. when a different teacher is chosen, the course module can use that state.
+E.g. when a different teacher is chosen, the students module can use that state.

+E.g. AppStateModule has app-wide scope: Implement Cross-cutting concerns here: Showing/Hiding Panels/Dialogs, Online/Offline behavior,

+  - Don't mix long and small scoped state in a single state module (remember app hierarchy)
+  - Use the app domain hierarchy to group slices of state in state modules

+If the specific teacher page shows all his students (where students is not a separate page), it does not automatically mean teacher and student should be part of the same state module.
+Split up state modules when in doubt!

+- TeachersStateModule
+  - TeacherStateModule
+  - StudentsStateModule

+Why?
+Because tomorrow it might be a separate page, and then you need to split anyway.

+If we also would have extra:

+- Students      (/students)

+Could we reuse the StudentsStateModule module students list?
+-> That would interfere with the TeacherStudentList Could we reuse the StudentsStateModule module with a separate list?
+-> Technically yes, but note the scope of the existing module is smaller (lazy loading!).
+It's better to separate (rename existing module to TeacherStudentsStateModule!

-Hierarchical state also on folder level!
+Outcome: Hierarchical state also on folder level!

-## Component-owned state
-consider ComponentStore or a service
+## Think about State immutability & serializability
+- If pieces of state are mutable, check whether you can make it immutable.
+If it cannot, eg leaflet, use a Service
+- If pieces of state are unserializable, check whether you can make it serializable (store raw, remove cycles) If you need cyclic data, consider to transform this in a selector or pipe

 # Conclusion: